 - The engagement is saved and/or enabled.

-- Make sure that you are belong to the campaign’s target audience?
+- Make sure that you belong to the campaign’s target audience.

 - Overlapping Engagements: Engagements can not physically overlap each other on the webpage.
 If you've configured overlapping engagements, the visitor will see only one of them.

-- LE Tag: Verify that the tag is deployed on all your web pages.
+- Web Tag: Verify that the tag is deployed on all your web pages.

 If you’ve checked all the above options and you still don’t see your engagement, contact LP Support.